eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-9.md

 ## Design

 In this stage we will implement edge-triggered epoll.
 In edge triggered epoll, epoll_wait() will block until there are no I/O events since the previous call to epoll_wait().
 So we have to keep track of any read or write events that are ready on the socket.
-To keep track of the read or write events, we will be using two flags named `read_ready` and `write_ready` respectively.
+To keep track of the readiness of a connection socket to read or write, we will be using two flags named `read_ready` and `write_ready` respectively.
 These two flags are added to the `xps_conection_s` structure.
 We will be also adding two handlers `send_handler` and `recv_handler` to the `xps_connection_s` structure which will manage the sending and receiving of data in a connection.

 We will also add a new function called `handle_connections()` in `xps_loop` module.
 This will check if any connections are ready for some read or write events currently.
 If no ready connections are available, then the timeout is set to -1 in epoll_wait().
 Otherwise timeout is set to 0.
 If the timeout argument in epoll_wait() is set to 0, epoll_wait() does not block.
 It returns after checking the ready FD’s in the interest list of epoll.
 If timeout is set to -1, epoll_wait() will block until some events occur or until some exceptions happen on the FD’s in the interest list of epoll.